RadiologyInfo - The radiology information resource for patients

 • Medical School Admissions : The Insider's Guide

 Some medical schools have pre-med programs for undergraduates.
-Knowing the requirements for medical school is important in choosing an undergraduate school.
+Knowing the requirements for medical school is important when choosing an undergraduate school.

 Where can I find a list of medical schools?